 What Is Flex Time Blocking?

 Think of Flex Time Blocking as traditional time blocking’s chill, laid-back cousin.
-Instead of micromanaging every minute of your day (because who has time for that?), you divide your day into flexible time blocks that allow for shifts and changes.
+Instead of micromanaging every minute of your day (ugh, exhausting), you divide your day into flexible time blocks that allow for shifts and changes.

 For example, instead of scheduling: